jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 4. [Optional] User adds Food B for transition:
    - Search for Food B
    - Once selected, table is re-rendered with a default transition threshold (this is editable)
-5. In general: on each edit of the table, steps, or settings, the table is revalidated and potential warnings are displayed
+5. In general: on each edit of the table, steps, or settings, table is revalidated and potential warnings are displayed
 6. User reviews warnings and edits as needed
 7. User exports protocol to clipboard
 ```